 Lenovo K8 Plus has a 13MP+5MP rear camera setup.
 The presence of the dual camera setup certainly drives in consumers who wish to get additional bokeh effect in their pictures.
 Well, you do not necessarily need a dual camera setup for the bokeh effects developed by smartphone cameras.
 The effect is generated artificially through software.
 None the less, the bokeh effect generated by Lenovo K8 Plus is quite impressive; however, it took me a considerable amount of time to focus on the object.

-The image quality of pictures captured using rear camera is not too impressive.
-The pictures lack an ample exposure.
-Pictures clicked indoors are better in quality as compared to pictures clicked in bright daylight.
-They have a natural tone which is clearly lost in hard light.
+The image quality of pictures captured using rear camera is good.
+Pictures clicked indoors are better in quality as compared to pictures clicked in bright daylight which seems a bit overexposed sometimes due to hard light.

-The front camera does offer a beauty mode, however, the image quality is simply too rigid for selfie lovers to actually like it.
+The front camera does offer a beauty mode and the picture quality is at par with competitors.

 Performance: Power packed!